|Uploaded by||Matthew Breen|

 The organ (the work of a yet unknown builder) does its best to fill the space, but is admittedly undersized.

-In itself, the instrument is aesthetically pleasing, with gold front pipes and a case of dark oak, classical in style.
+Visually, the instrument is aesthetically pleasing, with gold front pipes and a case of dark oak, classical in style.

 |Lieblich Gedackt ||8|